Kanstantsin-Y/GNSS_RTCM_DECODER/README.md

-## Key words.

-- RTCM - Radio Technical Commission for Maritime Services - special committee developing RTCM STANDARD 10403.x.

-- RTCM STANDARD 10403.x - A document describing special data format widely used in GNSS and GNSS-related applications.
-RTCM format specifies a set of binary messages used for transmission and storage of GNSS related data (range measurements, corrections, ephemerids, auxiliary data and so on).

-- GNSS - Global Navigation Satellite System.

-- Legacy messages - Primary subset of RTCM messages developed for representation of various types of GNSS data and suitable for GPS and GLONASS navigation systems.

-- MSM - Relatively new subset of RTCM messages developed for representation of various types of GNSS data.
-Unlike legacy messages, MSM subset covers all GNSS systems and signals available at the moment, allows multiple signal representation.
-Implements different subsets of messages (MSM1, MSM2,..
-MSM7) to satisfy requirements of different GNSS applications.
-MSM1 - the most compact form, introduces some limitations.
-MSM7 - most overall form with better accuracy.

 ### GNSS_RTCM_DECODER

 This project implements a tool for binary RTCM data unpacking and conversion into textual representation.
 Main purpose - representation of GNSS data in readable, editable form convenient for further manual or automated analysis and geodetic computations.
+Run **main.py** with command line arguments to start conversion.
+See

+###

 ### Main features